-The doctoral training offered by the Pathways in the DTC are a combination of core research methods, subject specific training and professional skills courses.
+The doctoral training offered by the Pathways in the DTP are a combination of core research methods, subject specific training and professional skills courses.
 In many cases training will be interdisciplinary and therefore cross-pathway, i.e. it will bridge two or more academic disciplines.
 Students are invited to undertake a broad range of training to support their future careers.

 Where can I get more information on news and ongoing activities?

-As a social sciences PhD student you are automatically a member of the White Rose DTC, as such you will also receive information about activities via the Postgraduate Administrator in the department where you are registered to study.
+As a social sciences PhD student you are automatically a member of the White Rose DTP, as such you will also receive information about activities via the Postgraduate Administrator in the department where you are registered to study.